CCVI Safe and Inclusive Resources

 A team of professionals is available including Social Worker & CYCs (Child & Youth Counsellors).
 Check Mental Health/Well-Being Resource Poster with Links (Posted in the school)

+CCVI is a Platinum Eco-School.
 We continue to work at keeping our indoor and outdoor spaces as places we can be proud of using and living in.
-We have a community garden, outdoor class space, are proud to be a Platinum EcoSchool, and help maintain a three-tier waste management system (waste, recycling and backyard composting).
+We have a community garden, outdoor class space and help maintain a three-tier waste management system (waste, recycling and backyard composting).

 QUESTIONS?
 IDEAS?
 FEEDBACK?
 WANT TO HELP?